 Be an outside-the-box thinker.
-When you assess the storage space in your kitchen, do not forget to take vertical space into account.
+When you assess your kitchen storage space, do not forget to take vertical space into account.
 Making use of space that does not seem to be there can truly open up your entire kitchen.
 Install a series of hooks in your ceiling from which to hang pots and pans.
 This one change can clear out an entire cabinet that can be used for something else.
-Hang adhesive hooks on the insides of cabinets to allow for the storage of smaller items such as measuring spoons and measuring cups that take up a lot of space in drawers.
+Hang adhesive hooks on the insides of cabinets to allow for the kitchen storage of smaller items such as measuring spoons and measuring cups that take up a lot of space in drawers.
 Install a lazy Susan in a corner cabinet to make use of the space in back that otherwise is difficult to access.
 When you look at your kitchen through a different lens, it is amazing how much extra space suddenly appears.

 4. Use drawer dividers